 Jarrett: Solo Piano, Etc.

-Most of the titles below document live concerts.
-A few are studio sets and there are also some examples of Jarrett playing solo on other instruments.
+Most of the titles below document live concerts, though a few are studio sets and there are also some examples of Jarrett playing solo on other instruments.

 (I’ve decided not to include the 1981 title Concerts, because at the time of writing, an expanded reissue is due for future release.
 It will eventually appear on this page.)